Brandon Crawford Player Props: Giants vs. Marlins

 Marlins Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Marlins pitching staff ranks 24th in the league.
+- The 8.3 strikeouts per nine innings compiled by the Marlins pitching staff ranks 21st in MLB.

-- The Marlins have a 4.56 team ERA that ranks 18th among all league pitching staffs.
+- The Marlins' 4.47 team ERA ranks 18th among all MLB pitching staffs.

-- Marlins pitchers combine to allow 17 total home runs at a rate of 1.1 per game (to rank 12th in the league).
+- Marlins pitchers combine to give up the 10th-fewest home runs in baseball (17 total, one per game).

-- The Marlins are sending Luzardo (2-0) out to make his fourth start of the season.
-He is 2-0 with a 1.93 ERA and 20 strikeouts in 18 2/3 innings pitched.
+- Cabrera gets the start for the Marlins, his fourth of the season.
+He is 0-1 with a 4.63 ERA and 10 strikeouts in 11 2/3 innings pitched.

-- In his most recent outing on Tuesday against the Philadelphia Phillies, the lefty tossed six innings, giving up three earned runs while surrendering eight hits.
+- In his most recent appearance on Wednesday, the right-hander went five innings against the Philadelphia Phillies, giving up two earned runs while surrendering seven hits.

+- The 25-year-old has an ERA of 4.63, with 7.7 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .214 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.